HEIGH-HO, HEIGH-HO, it’s off to work we go

-Consulting or working part time for a former employee is an option for many especially in careers where there are labour shortages.
+Consulting or working part-time for a former employee is an option for many especially in careers where there are labor shortages.
 Employers look for ways to hang on to their people through phased retirement, flexible schedules, work from home set-ups, or consulting work.

 Here’s what Jeff says about his retirement work, “I think that flexibility is the best part of consulting work.
 I still earn an income but on my terms but have the time off to try out retirement.”

 Retirees often look for opportunities for social engagement, meaningful activity, and identity as a productive worker, and a structure for their time.
 For some, part-time employment offers these.

 Mike’s wife gave him the push to get out and get going.
 He encountered some ageism in his job search but soon found Home Depot and a part-time position.
 His buddy found a job at Home Hardware and now they joke that they are both in “Homes”.

 Not only is mike happier but so is his wife . . .
 “Now I have the two, home and Home Depot, my wife and I are both a lot happier.”

 Life brings opportunities and tragedy.
 Divorce, health issues, the death of a spouse, a layoff at work can bring an abrupt halt to life as usual.
 Plans and realities change and adjustments need to be made.
 This can throw people back on to the job search roller coaster.
 Sites like retiredworker.ca have 30,000 folks from across Canada registered and retraining programs for older workers are improving skills and upgrading education.
 The Ministry of Training, Colleges, and Universities is funding the Targeted Initiative for Older Workers.